hairizuanbinnoorazman/blog/content/posts/20200309_tryingKnativeFromScratch.md

 And now, we finally come to knative, the final piece of the technology puzzle in order to unlock deployment serverless like workloads into our Kubernetes cluster.

+We would be experimenting with several unique features of Knative:

+- Scale to zero on 0 traffic
+- Traffic splitting between multiple versions of an application

 Knative is reliant on the previous set of technologies deployed above (although you have choices to switch out your "service mesh" layer).

 Refer to the following document for full instructions and details: https://knative.dev/v0.12-docs/install/knative-with-any-k8s/